 At the end of the day, the most exciting thing about the Arduino and Raspberry Pi coming together on the Raspberry Pi Pico is probably the community.

-Both platforms pride themselves on open source, community based development, and each have their fair share of experienced users.
+Both platforms pride themselves on open source, community-based development, and each has their fair share of experienced users.
 And when it comes to open source development, it is needless to say that more minds are always better.

-Each of these platforms have their own forums, offering help for any kind of problem you may encounter on your maker journey.
+Each of these platforms has its own forums, offering help for any kind of problem you may encounter on your maker journey.
 This is further backed by thousands upon thousands of tutorials or articles on other online platforms.
 All the information you need to work with either platform is available with just a simple web search.

 With the Raspberry Pi Pico and the upcoming Arduino support, you’ll be able to make use of the information made for both of them.
 We’re looking forward greatly to seeing what kinds of things will be achieved when two of such brilliant communities come together!

-Are you excited for the Raspberry Pi Pico and what the upcoming Arduino support has to offer?
-If so, you should definitely consider picking one up at its affordable price of $4.
+Are you excited for what the upcoming Arduino support has to offer?
+If so, you should definitely consider picking one up at its affordable price of $4!

 Also, if you missed our other articles on the brand new Raspberry Pi Pico: